Ziphty/Analysis-of-global-happiness-2019/README.md

 The analysis examines the following questions:
 1. What is important for being happy?
 2. How is happiness distributed in the world?
-3. How good is the Happiness-score predictable by its features?
+3. How well is the Happiness-score predictable by its features?

-The question, which nation has the happiest people is examined and rated by the Global Happiness-Index.
+The question, which nation has the happiest people is examined and rated by the World Happiness Index since 2012.
-The scores and rankings utilize information are from the Gallup World Survey.
-They are based on answers to the most life evaluation address, known as the Cantril-Ladder, asks respondents to think of a step with the most excellent conceivable life for them being a 10 and to rate their claim current lives on that scale.
-The factors used to explain the score are
+The life evaluations from the Gallup World Poll provide the basis for the annual happiness rankings The scores and rankings are based on answers to the most life evaluation address, known as the Cantril-Ladder, The factors used to explain the score are

 - GDP per capita
 - Healthy Life Expectancy